NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 <h1 align="center"></h1>

-The script automatically loads the appropriate picture using a link to my github (no need to download the picture), sets all the graph and animation parameters for the specific picture, and presents the selected image to the user.
+The script automatically loads the appropriate picture using a link to my github (no need to download the picture).
+The image is read from the URL in a raw byte data form, where the information regarding the color of each pixel cannot be interpreted by a human or by the AI model.
+I converted each of these raw bytes to an integer using numpy arrays.
+That way, the information for the pixel of each image was represented by a number (0-255 BGR form, converted to RGB using CV2) that could be used to display the image, and also to be processed by the AI model.

+CV2 is the library that was used to convert the integer RGB values into their corresponding color, and to then display the image.
+This process creates an outter array of dimensions equal to the image's resolution (for example for a 640x640 pixel image, the corresponding CV2 list would be a 640 column by 640 row array).
+Each entry in this outter array represents each of the picture's pixels.
+Each one of these entries (each pixel), is defined as an individual list of 3 elements.
+Element 1 is the intensity of Red color for that pixel.
+Element 2 is the intensity of Green color for that pixel, and element 3 is the intensity of Blue color for that pixel.
+Thus, ach entry of the outter 640 x 640 array represents the color for each pixel in the given image.
+This is a very important detail, as that means that the image is represented by a tensor.

+After this important converson, I defined a function which sets all the graph and animation parameters for the specific picture.
+The reformated image is then presented to the user.

+NOTE: to allow the program to continue, any plot that pops up needs to be closed first.

 <table>
   <tr>